 Public transport in Amsterdam:

-Amsterdam has a modern public transport system.
-The narrow streets and canals of the historic city centre are not designed for cars.
-That is why the city makes great efforts to provide efficient and affordable local transport.
+Amsterdam has an excellent public transport system.
+The streets and canals of the beautiful historic city center are not designed for the cars of residents and visitors.
+That is why the city makes great efforts to provide efficient and affordable public transport.

 Tickets for public transport in Amsterdam: